GSA/digitalgov.gov/content/post/2016-09-15-no-longer-an-idea-of-the-future-artificial-intelligence-is-here-and-you-are-probably-already-using-it.md

 date: 2016-09-15 11:00:12 -0400
 title: 'No Longer an Idea of the Future, Artificial Intelligence Is Here and You Are Probably Already Using It'
-summary: 'It might surprise some of you to know that artificial intelligence (AI) is already in use and a routine part of our daily lives, but we leverage this technology when we use our smartphones or other&nbsp;devices&nbsp;to ask Apple&amp;#8217;s Siri, Microsoft&amp;#8217;s Cortana, Google Now, or Amazon’sAlexa a question to get the facts or data we'
+summary: 'It might surprise some of you to know that artificial intelligence (AI) is already in use and a routine part of our daily lives, but we leverage this technology when we use our smartphones or other&nbsp;devices&nbsp;to ask Apple&amp;#8217;s Siri, Microsoft&amp;#8217;s Cortana, Google Now, or Amazon’s Alexa a question to get the facts or data we'
 authors: [christen-geiler]
 categories:
   - Code